 Here is my total twist on the classic chicken and waffles.
 Tender chicken slow cooked with honey and Sriracha, then shredded and served on buttery buttermilk waffles with a Buttermilk Ranch dressing.
-A dish foodie dreams are made of.
+Honey Sriracha Pulled Chicken and Waffles is a dish foodie dreams are made of.

 I got a new toy to make this dish!
 Picked up the cheapest little waffle iron I could find, specifically to make this recipe idea become Saturday dinner reality.
 My daughter immediately asked to have another batch of these waffles for breakfast the next day …OK Peanut, twist my arm… and I shared with you the glorious Sunday Morning Buttermilk Waffles that resulted.